 Unlike Fliptronics, the EOS switch in DE/Sega/Stern flippers are normally closed, just like regular flipper systems.
 This EOS switch serves a similar function in that it tells the flipper board if something is forcing the flipper back closed.
 If the flipper is pushed down (by trapping two or more pinballs, for example), then the EOS switch closes and the flipper board sends another 40 millisecond power pulse to open it back up.
 For this function to work properly, the EOS switch must be in working order and properly adjusted so that it closes when the flipper is moved back ~1/16″ of an inch.

 Data East continued to improve on the circuit and this process was continued after DE was acquired by Sega in the mid-1990’s.
-Click on the image above for detailed theory of operation in the Data East / Sega solid state flipper.
+Click on the image above, or this link, for detailed theory of operation in the Data East / Sega solid state flipper.

 The DE/Sega Flipper Circuit

 Unlike Williams, Data East / Sega had at least 5 different flipper boards from MPU Version 3 and 3b.
 On all (? – be sure to check the schematic for your game!), the 50 VDC for the flippers is generated on a separate power board (PPB-1) which is a different board from the power supply board.
 If there is not any power for the flippers, check the fuses on this board as well as the bridge rectifier BR-1.

 The 50 VDC for the power stroke is then connected to the flipper board at CN2, pins 8 and 9.
 The hold power is supplied via 8 VAC (!) applied to CN2 at pins 6 and 7.
 The flipper board converts this to DC through a two diodes for each flipper.